 How can we explore local reed craft traditions in a way that helps reinforce a durable practice?

 Thriving in the marshes of the Camargue, reed – called sagne, in local French – is a wild plant with a long-standing tradition of winter harvest.
-It is used in a variety of ways, woven and patched together to thatch roofs, make fences and blinds that shield from the sun, the wind and the rain.
+It has long been used in a variety of ways, woven and patched together to thatch roofs, make fences and blinds that shield from the sun, the wind and the rain.
 The Reed Textile project recognizes the genuine potential of this raw material for further development.
 The rooted knowledge and methods of local craftsmen structure this research, which addresses the timely relevance and innovative ability of this traditional practice.

 Designer, KASK HoGent

 Reed harvester and supplier, Les Roseaux du Midi

 Botanist, Tour du Valat